YaqoobAnsari/SolarTherm-HG-A-High-Resolution-Thermal-Dataset-for-Deep-Learning-Models-in-Photovoltaic-Homography/README.md

 This dataset was developed at **Carnegie Mellon University-Qatar** and **Qatar Environment and Energy Research Institute (QEERI)**, supported by the **AICC grant AICC04-0715-210006** from the **Qatar National Research Fund**.

 For questions, contact: **[yansari@andrew.cmu.edu](mailto:yansari@andrew.cmu.edu)**

----

-This **README** ensures clarity, completeness, and ease of use for researchers.
-Let me know if you need further refinements! 🚀